Carer's Allowance Supplement

 If you think you should get the CA Supplement but do not get a letter, contact Social Security Scotland.
 If you are not happy with their response you can't appeal unless you applied from outside Scotland.
 You can contact your local Citizens Advice Bureau.

 How the Carer's Allowance Supplement affects other benefits

 The Carer's Allowance Supplement is normally ignored when working out the amount of any other benefits or tax credits that you get.
 It is also ignored when working out the amount of your Council Tax Reduction.

 Some benefits are affected by the amount of your savings.
 If you already have some savings, getting a backdated payment of the CA Supplement may affect the amount of these benefits.
 In you are unsure if your other benefits are affected, get advice.

 How the Carer's Allowance Supplement affects income tax

 Carer's Allowance Supplement, like Carer's Allowance, is a taxable benefit.
 This means that you may have to pay more income tax because you get the Supplement.

-Read more about income tax.
+Read more about getting tax advice.

 More information about the Carer’s Allowance Supplement